 The Texas Board of Nursing (BON) is the government agency that has jurisdiction to hear and decide administrative cases involving RNs in Texas.
 It is also the agency that is responsible for overseeing the practice of professional nursing all over the state of Texas.
 Any RN who is guilty of violating state laws and issuances from the Texas Board of Nursing (BON) may be subjected to penalties or fines.
 As a matter of fact, the RN license can even be suspended or revoked.
 In these times of problems, a nurse attorney is a reliable help for your case.

-A perfect example to this happened to a certain RN on January 10, 2018.
-While employed as RN in a nursing home in Amarillo, the RN administered 25 mg Morphine IR liquid and 160 mg Oxycodone ER tablet to a patient in error, when the medications were ordered for another resident, and failed to timely disclose that both Morphine and Oxycodone were administered together.
+A perfect example of this happened to a certain RN on January 10, 2018.
+While employed as an RN in a nursing home in Amarillo, the RN administered 25 mg of chronic painkillers to a patient in error, when the medications were ordered for another resident, and failed to timely disclose that both chronic painkillers were administered together.

-This conduct by the RN resulted in an incomplete and inaccurate medical record, and was likely to injure the resident from adverse effects of administering sedating pain medication without physician orders or medical indication, such as decreased level of consciousness or respiratory depression.
+This conduct by the RN resulted in an incomplete and inaccurate medical record and was likely to injure the resident from adverse effects of administering sedating pain medication without physician orders or medical indication, such as a decreased level of consciousness or respiratory depression.

-As a defense to the case, the RN states that the two medications were given in error, when they were ordered for another resident, and the resident did remain somnolent for the remainder of her shift.
-She states that she recognized the error within five minutes and called the on-call nurse to report it, who instructed her to call the physician.
+As a defense to the case, the RN stated that the two medications were given in error, when they were ordered for another resident, and the resident did remain somnolent for the remainder of her shift.
+She stated that she recognized the error within five minutes and called the on-call nurse to report it, who instructed her to call the physician.

-The RN states that the DON recorded that the morphine had been given in error, and she did not correct her because she was intimidated by her hostile attitude and demeanor.
-The RN states that in hindsight she could have been more forceful when assisting the DON with the computer charting and in her responses to the DON in general.
+The RN stated that the DON recorded that the pain relief had been given in error, and she did not correct her because she was intimidated by her hostile attitude and demeanor.
+The RN stated that in hindsight she could have been more forceful when assisting the DON with the computer charting and in her responses to the DON in general.

 However, the Texas Board of Nursing finds that her conduct violates the Texas Occupations Code.
 As a result, her license was disciplined and suspended.